element-hq/policies/docs/ems/terms_and_conditions.md

 ## 9. Encryption

 The Communication Service may allow the Authorised Users to encrypt their communications end-to-end between devices.
 There may be restrictions and limitations on the import, possession, use, transfer and/or export of strong encryption technology under the laws of the country in which the Authorised Users intend to use the Communication Service.
 As mentioned in the Users Terms it is their sole obligation and responsibility to check such restrictions and limitations before using the Communication Service and to comply with them.
 We reserve the right to suspend the Communication Service immediately and without notice if we determine, in our sole judgment, that the Service is being used in violation of local regulations governing the use of cryptographic technologies (even though we have no responsibility to make such determination).

+Some of our plans give the opportunity to disable end-to-end encryption.

 ## 10. Warranties and Disclaimers